 This is an ideal demonstration of how each of the notes in your scale works well with each other.
 Now play it anti-clockwise.

-Play 2 notes together
+Play two notes together

 You may have already noticed and identified a couple of notes that sound really nice together.

-Have a play around the drum, picking two notes to play one after another to hear how they sound.
+Play around the drum, picking two notes to play one after another to hear how they sound.
 Some will sound better than others, although none should sound bad when played in order.

 You will have a preference for which two notes sound better than others, and you will remember them.
 You will almost certainly use these two notes together when you begin experimenting in putting more playing more notes in a rhythm as you create your first original melody